ArturDorfman/interview-prepper/content/guide/interview-questions.md

 2. Study the Client's Business
    * Research your client's company thoroughly, including its history, mission, values, and overall business strategy.
-   * Understand the client's target audience, competitors, and market positioning
+   * Understand the client's primary audience, competitors, and market positioning

 3. Understand the Client's Product/Service
    * Familiarize yourself with the features, functionalities, and unique selling points of the client's product or service.